 On the other hand, you’ll need to cover multiple target audiences in your marketing.
 You’ll also need to make various types of assets technically possible to trade.

 Case in point: OpenSea, the largest NFT marketplace by trading volume.
 It has separate NFT categories for domain names, collectibles, art, and virtual world assets, among others.
+See how we developed an NFT marketplace for LiveArt along with the fractional system integration.

 Specialized (augmented) marketplaces